spryker/spryker-docs/docs/scos/user/features/202108.0/promotions-discounts-feature-overview.md

 ### Discount threshold

-Threshold is a minimum number of items in cart that should fulfill all the specified decision rules for the discount to be applied.
+Threshold is a minimum number of items in cart that should fulfill all the specified decision rules for the discount to apply.
 The default value is *1* .
 It means that a discount is applied if at least one item fulfills the discount's decision rules.

 In the following example, the discount is applied if there are four items with the Intel Core processor in cart.